UgzSourceCode/web-portfolio/docs/frontend-ux-research.md

 ![website-example-marc-thomas.png](../assets/website-example-marc-thomas.png)

+#### My answers
+- Czy design przyciąga uwagę i zachęca do interakcji?
+(Jakie elementy graficzne są najbardziej atrakcyjne?)
+- Does the design capture attention and encourage interaction?
+(What graphical elements are the most attractive?)

+- Czy użytkownicy łatwo znajdują informacje?
+(Jak oceniasz czytelność treści?; Czy nawigacja jest intuicyjna?)
+- Are users able to easily find information?
+(How do you rate the readability of the content?; Is the navigation intuitive?)

+- Czy design jest responsywny i działa poprawnie na różnych urządzeniach?
+(Jakie są doświadczenia użytkowników na różnych urządzeniach?; Czy interakcje są płynne i bezproblemowe na smartfonach, tabletach i komputerach?)
+- Is the design responsive and functioning correctly on various devices?
+(What are the user experiences on different devices?; Are interactions smooth and seamless on smartphones, tablets, and computers?)

+- Czy istnieją obszary, które sprawiają użytkownikom trudność lub są mało intuicyjne?
+- Are there areas that users find difficult or unintuitive?

+- Czy design jest zgodny z najnowszymi trendami i standardami branżowymi?
+(Czy spełnia aktualne standardy UX/UI?; Czy zawiera nowatorskie rozwiązania zgodne z aktualnymi trendami?)
+- Is the design compliant with the latest trends and industry standards?
+(Does it meet current UX/UI standards?; Does it incorporate innovative solutions in line with current trends?)

+- Czy użytkownicy łatwo znajdują się w kontekście projektu?
+(Jakie są pierwsze wrażenia użytkowników po wejściu na stronę czy otwarciu portfolio?; Czy od razu rozumieją, czym się zajmujesz i co oferujesz?)
+- Are users easily situated within the project context?
+(What are users' first impressions upon entering the website or opening the portfolio?; Do they immediately understand what you do and what you offer?)

+- Czy istnieją jakieś elementy, które odstraszają użytkowników lub powodują ich dezorientację?
+(Czy są jakieś elementy, które mogą odstraszyć użytkowników?; Czy istnieją elementy, które nie są spójne z resztą designu?)
+- Are there any elements that deter users or cause confusion?
+(Are there any elements that may deter users?; Are there elements that are not consistent with the rest of the design?)

 #### Feedback from
 1. First person:
    - The text is hard to read; I would suggest changing the color or modifying the colors of the triangles to improve readability.